brodybits/Cordova-sqlcipher-legacy-extbuild-support/README.md

 License for iOS version: MIT only

-_NOTE: no Circle CI or Travis CI for this version branch_
+NOTE: no Circle CI or Travis CI is enabled for this version branch.

 **WARNING:** In case you lose the database password you have no way to recover the data.